 Naturally, the customer updated their thoughts — this time back in the public forum, demonstrating the service recovery paradox to future potential customers.

 In the business, we call that a “win-win.”

 At a certain point, as your customer base grows, you will reach a point of statistical inevitability — for a lot of things.

 As we mentioned earlier, even if you did everything right, there is a certain type of customer who just wants to watch the world burn.
 They might be hunting for money off, refunds, and other incentives.
 They may just be having a bad day.
 But they’re there, whether you like it or not.

 So, instead of politely asking them to seek therapy, operationalize it.

 These things are going to happen, so it’s an operational priority for you to have a reliable, repeatable workflow that deals with negative customer reviews effectively and efficiently — especially with large-scale customer bases.

 What is a workflow?
 It’s essentially a set of operational instructions that offers guidance on the best path to take when something occurs within a business.

 The above example maps out a workflow for a typical purchase order approval.
-It takes the form of a flowchart, which allows the operator to take the correct approach based on the conditions set, every single time, without cooperation with a superior.
+It takes the form of a flowchart, which allows the operator to take the correct approach based on the conditions set, every single time, without cooperation from a superior.